suborbital/se2-feedback/README.md

-# Suborbital Compute Feedback
+# Suborbital Extension Engine (SE2) Feedback

-Please file an issue if you encounter any problems using Compute, or use the Discussions tab above to ask questions or leave comments!
+Please file an issue if you encounter any problems using SE2, or use the Discussions tab above to ask questions or leave comments!